The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Pros

-- The water tests are reliable and the results are dependable for both city and well water.
+- Reliable Results: The tests provide consistent, accurate results, for both city or well water.

 Cons